Mahadsid/dots---boxes/README.md

 - 🎉 Confetti animation for the winner
 - 🔔 Toast notifications for win/loss
+- Replay challenge modal appears for the loser.
-- Replay modal appears only once per match
+- Replay challenge accept/decline modal appears for winner.

 ### 🧑 Player Identity